Winter Weather in the W!

 - WoodlandCCSD50 - Our free mobile application

 - Follow us on Twitter: www.twitter.com/Woodland50News

 - Follow us on Facebook: www.facebook.com/WoodlandDistrict50

 - Tune in to local radio: WGN (720-AM) and WBBM (780-AM)

 The district uses an automated phone calling system and sends an electronic message to all parent e-mail addresses on file to inform parents if school is closed.
 If your contact information has changed, please contact the Registration Department at firstname.lastname@example.org or (847) 596-5682.

 WHEN DO CHILDREN GO OUTSIDE FOR RECESS?

-Children do not go out for recess if the real feel temperature (combination of temperature and wind chill) is 10 degrees Fahrenheit or below.
+Children love to be outside in all kinds of weather, and we will try to give them the opportunity to be outside whenever possible.
+Parents should assume that children will go out for recess throughout the winter.
+We will not send children out for recess if the real feel temperature (combination of temperature and wind chill) is 10 degrees Fahrenheit or below.
 School administrators continuously monitor not only the real feel temperature, but also how the weather may be affecting the safety of play areas around our schools.